SEERNET/deepaffects-node/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://localhost*
+All URIs are relative to *BaseURL*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------